australiaitgroup/FullStack-24-Note/Lecture_16_Node_Part_3_Note.md

 `npx` is a package runner tool.
 It allows you to execute Node packages directly without having to install them globally or locally beforehand.

 - `npx` is commonly used for running command-line tools or scripts from packages that you don't want to install globally or locally as project dependencies.
-- It's especially useful for running one-off commands or tools that you only need temporarily.
+- It's especially useful for running one-off commands or tools that you only need temporarily and need the latest version.

 ### 4.8 scripts in package.json